invisispider/invisispider.github.io/README.md

 ### I'm a full-stack developer working remote in a small town.
 My favorite niche is Front End responsive web apps with Vue and occasionally React.
 I help clients with app development and design, spreadsheets, analytics, scripting, testing, framework integration, and general software solutions.
 I have created various full stack applications and tools predominantly using JavaScript, PHP, Python, Linux, various frameworks and libraries and cloud resources, and provide troubleshooting, data visualization, and custom code solutions.
 I love to constantly learn and grow and change, which is a must, as the state of software has gone from "everything is moving to the cloud" to "everything is being done by AI" over the course of my journey.
 I also produce and edit written content, graphics, music, and video.

 ### Proficient in:
 - Python.
 PHP.
 JavaScript.
 Linux.
+Windows.
 - Vue.
 React.
 Node.
-CSS.
 JQuery.
-UI Frameworks.
+- CSS/UI Frameworks (SASS, Bootstrap, Chakra, Materialize, Vuetify...).
 - Google APIs.
+REST APIs.
 Sheets.
-Docs.
+Pandas.
 Apps Scripts.
-DataStudio.
-Firebase.
-- MS Office 365.
+- Office 365.
 Teams.
 Power BI.
 Excel.
 - SQL.
 MySQL.
 NoSQL.
 SAP.
+- LAMP.
+Flask.
+FastAPI.
+Worpress.
+Firebase.
+Compute Engine.
+- Responsive design.
+Crontabs.
+Automation.
+Testing.

+### Learning:
+C++.
+GPT/LLMs.
+Laravel.
+Django.
+Android.
+SSR Frameworks.
+ML.
+Graph and newer DBs.

 ## Work History